envato/double_entry/README.md

 AccountBalance records cache the current balance for each Account, and are used to perform database level locking.

-Transfer metadata is stored as key/value pairs associated with both the source and destination lines of the transfer.
+Transfer metadata is stored in a json(b) column on both the source and destination lines of the transfer.
-See **DoubleEntry::LineMetadata** for more info.

 ## Configuration